Katrix/AckCord/doc/src/main/tut/getting_started.md

 import akka.stream.scaladsl.Sink

 implicit val system: ActorSystem  = ActorSystem("AckCord")
-implicit val mat: Materializer = ActorMaterializer()
+//I'd recommend using a supplying a custom supervision to log exceptions here implicit val mat: Materializer = ActorMaterializer()
 //import system.dispatcher We use the ExecutionContext imported above for this example too